check-spelling-sandbox/materialize/doc/developer/design/20230714_optimizer_interface.md

 `EXPLAIN` output in order to tune their queries.

 This design doc aims to provide a mechanism that mitigates that risk.
-In addiion, we want to address the following shortcomings of the current state:
+In addition, we want to address the following shortcomings of the current state:

 1. The optimizer boundary is a natural boundary between the COMPUTE and ADAPTER teams.
 However, because this boundary is fuzzy, it's often not clear which